 - Escalated alerts (Escalated)

-For each request, you can select which alert statuses should trigger the HTTP request.
-Requests will be sent for new alerts (status: Active), and can additionally be sent for alert acknowledgements (status: Acknowledged), clears (status: Cleared) and escalations/de-escalations (status: Escalated).
-Note that each alert status can only be associated with one request.
-Since LogicMonitor auto-populates a different request for each alert status by default, you’ll have to delete a request in order to see the option to include that alert status in a different request.
+For each request, you can select which alert statuses trigger the HTTP request.
+Requests are sent for new alerts (status: Active), and can also be sent for alert acknowledgements (status: Acknowledged), clears (status: Cleared) and escalations/de-escalations/adding note (status: Escalated).

 You can create customized requests using the following settings: